-We at QuietGrowth are aiming to serve clients who are investing for the long-term AFTER they have set up their rainy-day fund in cash or term deposits or other low-risk liquid assets.
-This ‘rainy-day fund’ is supposed to cover at least six months of expenses to deal with any unexpected emergencies (unemployment, illness, etc.) that might arise in your as well as your family member's lives.
-This rainy-day fund would also include six-months’ worth of any monthly payment commitments that you might be having for your investment in mortgages or loans.
+We at QuietGrowth are aiming to serve clients who are investing for the long-term AFTER they have set up their rainy-day fund in term deposits, low-risk fixed-income instruments or cash.
+If the rainy-day fund comprises of a small portion of higher-risk equity exposure, then such instruments should be highly-diversified.
+This ‘rainy-day fund’ is supposed to cover at least six months of expenses to deal with any unexpected emergencies (such as unemployment, illness) that might arise in your life as well as in your dependent family members’ lives.
+The rainy-day fund would also include six-month’s worth of any monthly payment commitments that you might be having towards mortgages, loans or insurance premiums.

 Practices to avoid while Micro Investing